Oshikatsu

 Oshikatsu (推し活) is a Japanese fandom subculture popular among young people, especially young women, in which a person spends significant amounts of time and money to support an idol or favorite character, primarily as a form of fan identity.
-It gained popularity during the COVID-19 pandemic and has been compared to Western Stan culture.
-The subculture and its activities have been criticized for enabling addiction and unhealthy spending, while corporations and economists see the trend as a potential avenue to revitalize Japan's economy.
+It gained popularity during the COVID-19 pandemic and has been compared to Western stan culture.
+The subculture and its activities have been criticized for enabling addiction and unhealthy spending, while businesses and economists see the trend as a potential avenue to revitalize Japan's economy.

 Definition

 Flowers left as gifts for members of the VTuber agency Hololive Production.

-The term oshikatsu is derived from oshi (推し), meaning "favorite" or "someone one supports", and katsu (活), meaning "activity".
-One's oshi can be anything, but are most commonly J-pop and K-pop idols, anime and video game characters, actors, YouTubers (especially VTubers), and even porn stars.
+The term oshikatsu is derived from the slang term oshi (推し), meaning "favorite" or "someone one supports", and katsu (活), meaning "activity".
+One's oshi can be anything, but are most commonly Japanese and Korean idols, anime and video game characters, actors, YouTubers (especially VTubers), and even porn stars.
 Oshikatsu activities are seen as a way to show support or love to one's oshi, often financially.
 Oshikatsu has been compared to the Western phenomenon of Stan culture.

 Those who participate in oshikatsu find it fulfilling to support someone they love, and believe the activities help to relieve stress.
 It is also seen as a way to establish one's identity within a fandom, with introduction posts on social networks often starting by listing the poster's oshi.
 Another key aspect of oshikatsu is spreading one's oshi to others in order to increase their popularity.